Documentation

 • You may change the values of each of the force graph parameters by moving the sliders back and forth.

-• Checking the box next to “Lock Force Graph Parameters” locks the current settings of the parameters (positions of the sliders) in place so that they cannot be changed.
+• Checking the box next to “Lock Force Graph Parameters” in the Layout side bar panel locks the current settings of the parameters (positions of the sliders) in place so that they cannot be changed.
 Unchecking the box unlocks the sliders again.
-Alternately, you can select the menu item Format > Lock Force Graph Parameters to lock the current settings.
+Alternately, you can select the top menu item Layout > Lock Force Graph Parameters to lock the current settings.
 A check mark will appear next to the menu item to indicate that they are locked.
-Selecting the menu item Format > Lock Force Graph Parameters a second time will unlock the sliders again.
+Selecting the menu item Layout > Lock Force Graph Parameters a second time will unlock the sliders again.

-• Clicking the “Reset Force Graph Parameters” button will restore the default settings.
-Alternately, you can select the menu item Format > Reset Force Graph Parameters to restore the default settings.
+• Clicking the “Reset Force Graph Parameters” button in the Layout side bar panel will restore the default settings.
+Alternately, you can select the menu item Layout > Reset Force Graph Parameters to restore the default settings.

-• Clicking the “Undo Reset” button will restore the Force Graph Parameter settings that were in place before the Force Graph Parameters were reset either by clicking the button or selecting the menu item.
-“Undo Reset” is also a menu item under the Format menu.
+• Clicking the “Undo Reset” button in the Layout side bar panel will restore the Force Graph Parameter settings that were in place before the Force Graph Parameters were reset either by clicking the button or selecting the top Layout menu item.
+“Undo Reset” is also a menu item under the top Layout menu.

-• Note that reloading the input file with the same Force Graph Parameter settings (even the defaults) will not necessarily lead to the exact same layout of the graph due to some randomness in D3’s layout algorithm.
+• Note that reloading the network with the same Force Graph Parameter settings (even the defaults) will not necessarily lead to the exact same layout of the graph due to some randomness in D3’s layout algorithm.
+Also, reloading the network after Grid Layout has been selected will return it to the Force Graph layout.

 You have the option of manually moving nodes on the graph.
 Left-click on a node, and with the mouse button depressed, move the node to any position within the graph bounding box.
 Release the mouse button to leave the node in that position.
 Once a node has been moved, it will no longer respond to changes in the Force Graph Parameters.
 To restore the node's responsiveness to the Force Graph Parameters, double-click on the node.

 By default, when a user uploads an Excel workbook which contains correctly formatted expression sheets, nodes are colored with a heat map overlay to visualize time series expression data.
-Expression values of a transcription factor at a given time point are mapped to corresponding vertical slices on the node, and colored according to the node coloring legend located in the sidebar.
-Blue slices represent negative expression values (indicating a decrease in mRNA), while red slices represent positive expression values (indicating an increase in mRNA).
+Expression values of a gene at a given time point are mapped to corresponding vertical slices (stripes) on the node, and colored according to the node coloring legend located in the sidebar Node panel.
+Blue slices represent negative log2 fold change expression values (indicating a decrease in mRNA), while red slices represent positive log2 fold change expression values (indicating an increase in mRNA).
 The greater the magnitude of the expression value, the darker the shade of red or blue.

-Users may adjust the following node coloring parameters, located in both the sidebar and dropdown menus:
+Users may adjust the following node coloring parameters, located in both the Node sidebar and top menus:

 Turns node coloring on or off.